 Depending on the type of kettle you have, you might need to cook the rice differently.
 The Redcamp kettle holds 0.9l and has some nice features, including a more sensible lid than many and base designed to spread heat more evenly.

 For example, there are many iron camping kettles that are designed to be put directly into a campfire for 360º cooking.
 Alternatively, kettles made from less robust metals will need to be placed on a grill or other structure above the campfire.
+You can also cook on a fire pit too, which works equally well.

 If you have ever spent time in the kitchen trying to get the perfect rice, then you will know that this isn’t’t an easy task.
 Many people take to search engines every day looking for the answer of how to create the perfect rice and this isn’t just in the kitchen.